Managing environments

 </appSettings>

-When you push you code, we'll replace the value "Debug" depending on the current environment: While running unit tests "Environment" is set to "Test" and when your application is deployed and is running on a server, "Environment" equals "Release".
+When you push you code, we'll replace the value "Debug" depending on the current environment: While running unit tests "Environment" is set to "Test" and when your application is deployed and is running on a server, "Environment" equals your current environment name.
+The default environment name is "Release" and can be configured on the application Settings page.

 Use this key to handle environment specific settings in your code.